 Sale near a school.
 Sale of marijuana within 1,000 feet of school property is considered a class A felony and carries a maximum punishment of 20 years in prison and $375,000 in fines.

 Penalties are typically harsher in cases involving sale or distribution of at least 150 grams (roughly 5.5 ounces), as these are considered commercial transactions.

-Oregon marijuana growing laws allow the cultivation of up to 4 plants at any given time, as long as they are out of public view.
-Growing between 4 and 8 plants is a misdemeanor punishable by 6 months in jail and a $2,500 fine, while growing more than 8 plants (unlicensed) is a felony punishable by up to 5 years in prison and $125,000 in fines.
+Oregon marijuana growing laws allow the cultivation of up to four plants at any given time, as long as they are out of public view.
+Growing between four and eight plants is a misdemeanor punishable by six months in jail and a $2,500 fine, while growing more than eight plants (unlicensed) is a felony punishable by up to five years in prison and $125,000 in fines.